China Flag

 China’s a huge opportunity, but it’s not forgiving if you miss the rules.
 From double-wage penalties to heavy contributions, compliance is everything.
 For most newcomers, an EOR isn’t just a convenience; it’s the only realistic way to hire safely and quickly.

-EOR Solutions in China FAQs
+Frequently Asked Questions About EOR in China

 Yes — an EOR lets you legally hire and pay people in China without setting up a local company by acting as the employer on paper and handling payroll, taxes and statutory contributions.